UW-Madison-DataScience/ML-X-Nexus/README.md

 To contribute, fork this repository, make your changes, and submit a pull request.
 Please ensure that your contributions adhere to our guidelines and maintain the high standards of quality and relevance upheld by the ML+X community.
 For further guidance and starter templates, please check the [How to Contribute?](https://uw-madison-datascience.github.io/ML-X-Nexus/Resources/Guides/How-to-contribute.html) guide.

-## License:

-This repository is licensed under the {whatever license we want}.
-See the LICENSE file for more details.

 ## Let's Connect:

 [Join our Slack (#ml-community)](https://join.slack.com/t/data-science-hubgroup/shared_invite/zt-2e9ytpbdg-D5mQhujTvTT5eTccYPpN0g) to engage with fellow members, participate in discussions, and stay updated on the latest developments within the ML+X community.